Receive a notification when a metric value meets a condition

-Enter the logic app information shown in the following picture.
+Enter the name myLogicApp and the Resource Group myResourceGroup.
+Use your subscription.
 Use the default location.
 Check the Pin to Dashboard option.
 When complete, click Create.

 The logic app should be pinned to your dashboard.
 Navigate to the logic app by clicking on it.